Conyer Clayton is an Ottawa based artist who aims to live with compassion, gratitude, and awe.

 Originally from Louisville, Kentucky, Conyer Clayton received an MA in English from the University of Louisville in 2013.
 Later that year, she moved to Halifax, Nova Scotia and in 2016, to Ottawa.
 Conyer is a poet, sound-artist, dancer, and gymnastics coach!

-Conyer's debut full-length poetry collection, We Shed Our Skin Like Dynamite, is forthcoming with Guernica Editions, Spring 2020.
+Conyer's debut full-length poetry collection, We Shed Our Skin Like Dynamite, is forthcoming with Guernica Editions, May 2020.

 Conyer has 6 chapbooks, Trust Only the Beasts in the Water (above/ground press, 2019), / (post ghost press, 2019)Undergrowth (bird, buried press), Mitosis (In/words Magazine and Press) and For the Birds.
 For the Humans. (battleaxe press), and The Marshes (& Co Collective) in 2017.
-Her work has been published widely in Canada and the U.S., including ARC, The Fiddlehead, Prairie Fire, The Maynard, In/Words, Bywords, Transom, Puddles of Sky Press, Coven Editions, and phafours press.
+Her work has been published widely in Canada the U.S., and the U.K., including ARC, The Fiddlehead, The Capilano Review, filling station, Prairie Fire, The Maynard, Black Bough Poetry, Parentheses Journal, Transom, Puddles of Sky Press, Coven Editions, and phafours press.

 In August 2018, Conyer released her first album, If the river stood still, in collaboration with Nathanael Larochette.
 This album fuses poetry and music to take the listener on a journey through loss, grieving, healing, and understanding.
 This album was released alongside its sister project, Mitosis.

 Conyer Clayton is a member of the sound poetry troupe Quatuor Gualuor, and also writes reviews for Canthius, a feminist literary arts journal.
-She is part & Co Collective, and co-editor of & Co Collective's 2017 chapbook, Indistinguishable: as if forgetting were silence to be filled.
 In her live performances, she often experiments with sound and voice looping to create an emotional and immersive environment for the audience.
 She has collaborated with a number of musicians to create poetry for ambient, classical, and jazz music.
 She is interested in exploring and experimenting with poetry as performance, as movement, as music itself.